ShawnQin/toggleSwitch/README.md

 `toggSwiCLEStaticEnsembleExt.m` this program tries to demonstrate the EWS got from static ensemble data.
 Basically, after simulating an ensemble of repeats and only take serveral data point of the trajectory to do all the statistics.

+`toggTimeDetrendExtri.m` this program the detrending of single time serials won't eliminate the effects of extrinsic noise.
+When control parameter changes gradully from one regime to another, the trend of EWS is quantified by Kandell's tau correaltion.
+Since I also used this program to test Chen's model of large noise, so it might look confusing.

 ## functions in negative feedback model
 `negativeVarCorrCLEext.m` this program implement CLE algorithm of a negative feedback motif and shows the false positve resutls when extrinsic noise is considered.